akashdeep000/mycreativehub/replit.md

   - Added secure session management with PostgreSQL storage
   - Updated all API routes to use new authentication format
   - Users can now create accounts and access their personal dashboards
+- July 05, 2025.
+Updated dashboard stats tracking system:
+  - Changed "Days in a Row" to "Days You Showed Up" with monthly reset functionality
+  - Added PostgreSQL tracking for unique daily dashboard access per month
+  - Connected real-time stats to user actions (tasks completed, focus hours, monthly engagement)
+  - Added monthly stats heading with current month/year display
+  - Integrated focus timer with Pomodoro technique for session tracking
+- July 05, 2025.
+Restructured toolkit sections to match course structure:
+  - Updated navigation and dashboard to new section order:
+    1. Streamline Your Workflow
+    2. Content Creation System
+    3. Email Marketing
+    4. Product Launch System
+    5. Financial Management
+    6. The Affiliate Marketing Hub
+  - Updated sidebar, mobile navigation, and dashboard cards with new names
+  - Replaced hardcoded modules with dynamic database-driven content
+  - Added proper routing and icon mapping for all new sections

 ## User Preferences